The PJHR minor will consist of 18 credit hours and will include:

 1) Two of the following three courses (6 credits):

 - PJHR 230 – Building Peace after Empire (3 credit hours).
 Multidisciplinary study of the dynamics of conflict and peacemaking in South Africa, Northern Ireland, and other sites.
 Focus on the historical and cultural roots and persistence of conflict; the contestedness of history; peacebuilding, conflict transformation, reconciliation, and social restoration; and artists’ and writers’ role in creating just peace.
 Materials include histories, narratives, poems, and films.
+(The EHE-linked courses on Ireland, or the Israeli/Palestinian Literature course, can be substituted by permission of the Director.)

 - HS 230 – Introduction to Human Rights (3 credit hours).
 Survey of thinking on human rights from antiquity to the present, with special attention to the Universal Declaration of Human Rights and other post-1945 developments.
 Case studies may vary, but will generally include such key human rights concerns as slavery, humanitarian intervention, refugees and displaced persons, post-conflict reconstruction, human trafficking, torture, and the death penalty.

 - SC 111 – Introduction to Social Justice (3 credit hours).
 Overview of the theories of social justice, including discussion and analyses of social inequalities both domestic and global, and issues related to civic engagement, social responsibility, and change.
 Service learning component required.
+(Any course with an Issues in Social Justice (ISJ) core designation can be substituted by permission of director.)

 2) At least four additional 3-credit courses (9 credits):